 The wonderful thing about the way the sand dunes form is that the sharp side protected from wind usually has a uniquely smooth texture, while the windy side has a ripply texture.
 Use this to your advantage.
 The rippled lines can help bring the viewer’s attention to the soft, texture-free side.
 This is another form of contrast that can be used to keep the viewer’s attention on your images for as long as possible.

 The best light for photography is always at sunset and sunrise.
-This is because the light appears warmer, and also costs long, harsh shadows across a scene, creating a light-dark contrast that is aesthetically very pleasing.
+This is because the light appears warmer, and also costs long, harsh shadows across a scene.
+This light from the low-angle of the sun creates a light-dark contrast that is aesthetically pleasing and brings interest into your photos.
 Shadows, like soft, texture-free surfaces, bring the viewer’s attention back to the bright, detail-rich surfaces.
 In a way, the shadows hold in the light and make those sections more impactful.

 The best sunrise and sunset sand dune images will show one side of the dune bright, and the other half dark.
 But if the sand dunes are always changing, how do you know if this effect will happen?